 - A well-organized set of documents that provide evidence of the nominee’s teaching excellence (e.g., data showing success of the nominee’s students, selected components of course syllabi, handouts, methods of assessing student learning and achievement that go beyond student evaluations, examinations, summaries or recent student evaluations, peer evaluations, student mentoring/advising, etc.).
 These documents should be accompanied by a brief explanation of why they are included in the dossier, i.e., how they document the excellence of the nominee’s teaching.

-Nomination portfolios are limited to 20 pages, including any appendices (no smaller than 12 point font).
+Nomination portfolios are limited to 20 pages, including any appendices (1” margins, minimum 12-point font).
 Therefore, incorporating every kind of evidence will be impossible.
 Instead, each department/program will want to select only the strongest and most relevant evidence.

 The award committee will look for persuasive evidence that nominated departments or programs promote, support, and recognize excellence in teaching and in service to students.
 The kinds of evidence sought are illustrated by the following examples:

 - Individual and collective faculty efforts to improve teaching and student learning.

 - Methods of assessment of student learning and achievement that go beyond student evaluations, and the use of assessment results to inform teaching practices, and curriculum development and revision.